678-935-NEXT (6398)

 Let’s look at the two categories of window treatments:

 These two story panels are the wow in this living room.
 They emphasize the height of the room and contrast color bands add a custom touch.
+Because there wasn’t much wall space between the window frames and the fireplace, we did outside panels that only covered the outside window frame and allowed for a lot of light and wooded view.

 There are a lot of variations for custom panels.
 We made these to follow the slope of the ceiling so we could mount high and give the room the visual height of the window.
 A lot more dramatic than mounting under the arch!

-Custom poles can also be ordered to follow a curve on the wall
+Custom poles can also be ordered to follow a curve on the wall…and if you are not a fan of finials, choose a french return pole that will curve into the wall with no need for finials.

 Want help designing the perfect window treatments for you and your home?